 He was honored with an Academy Technical Achievement Award for the Industrial Light and Magic facility itself and was nominated for an Academy Award for his work on Star Trek: The Motion Picture, Stuart Little and Spider-Man.
 In addition to receiving an Emmy Award for Battlestar Galactica, Dykstra has supervised visual effects for Firefox, Batman Forever and Batman & Robin and designed the visual effects for Hancock, Inglourious Basterds, X-Men First Class and Django Unchained.
 Dykstra has made significant contributions over the decades of his career to feature films, commercials theme park entertainment and video games.
-He is currently working on Seventh Son for Legendary Pictures.
+At the time of this interview, he was working on Seventh Son for Legendary Pictures.

 Dykstra spoke to Creative COW about what happened behind the scenes on Star Wars, how he transitioned to being a VFX supervisor, and what he thinks about the state of VFX today.